jprice628/NeovimConfig/README.md

 ```
 Note, this has been deprecated, so it may not work forever.

-2. Create a file named `.curlrc`, and save it in your `%userprofile%` directory.
+2. Create a file named `.curlrc`, and save it in your user profile directory
+(`$env:userprofile` if using Powershell or `%userprofile%` if using command
+prompt).
 Add the following line to the file, save it, and restart Neovim.
 ```
 --ssl-no-revoke
 ```